 Traditionally, wine yeast is used for making cider.
 With Cuvee and champagne yeast being the most popular.
 Many beer-making supply stores sell cider-specific yeasts.

-When starting to make hard cider at home I recommend using one of the two options above.
+When starting to make hard cider at home, I recommend using one of the two options above.
 But a champagne yeast would be my first choice.

-How much sugar you add will affect the percentage of alcohol in the final product.
-We add honey, but not too much.
 I have seen quantities as high as 1 pound of sugar to one gallon of juice... this is way too high!

 There is one additional item that is optional, but I highly recommend using White Labs Clarity Ferm.
 The main purpose of Clarity Ferm is to make cider and beers crystal clear.
 The bonus side effect?
 The enzyme breaks down all gluten ensuring your cider is gluten-free.